4 out of 5 Stars on GoodReads:

 In this international mystery thriller by M. Rutledge McCall, rumors fuel to a violent frenzy that an ancient wooden box owned by a woman in Jerusalem was made by Jesus.
 When powerful men try to take the box from her, her former NYPD cop son flies to the Middle East to get her and the old box to safety (no screen adaptation available at this time)…

-– “Bard”, Google’s new A.I.
+– “Gemini”, Google’s A.I.

 “Intriguing, provocative, unpredictable. …‘Da Vinci Code’-meets-‘Raiders of the Lost Ark’ … unique layering of richly-conceived characters … unforeseeable plot twists and turns, this riveting journey progresses from mystery and drama to thriller and adventure. …a tough, iconic protagonist … a world filled with dark and powerful, deadly and even fun antagonists.
 McCall has written one big, surprising splash of a debut novel…”